davidjesusacu/DNNdiscriminator/README.md

 Requires:
  Theano
  DCGAN (https://github.com/Newmu/dcgan_code)

- DCGAN_ROOT=
+# Setup
+Add the path of the DCGAN repo in settings.py DCGAN_ROOT=

+# Example
+python discriminator.py test/

-Input images will be cropped to 227x227 to remove irrelevant details Example python discriminator.py test/
+Input images will be cropped to 227x227 to remove irrelevant details and captions